mannb986/covid19_pneumonia_classification/README.md

 model.add(Dropout(0.2))
 model.add(Flatten())
 model.add(Dense(512, activation='relu'))
-model.add(Dense(3, activation='softmax'))`
+model.add(Dense(3, activation='softmax'))

-The model resulted in a accuracy of the validation data of over 87%.
+The model resulted in a accuracy of the validation data of just under 90%.